-Through DLF’s Operation Warrior Wellness, numerous veterans have found very helpful ally in TM to combat PTSD.
-So, what is Transcendental Meditation?
+Through DLF’s Operation Warrior Wellness, numerous veterans have found very helpful ally in TM to combat Post-Traumatic Stress Disorder.

-What Is Transcendental Meditation (TM)?
+What is Transcendental Meditation (TM)?

 What is known today as TM is largely a product of a movement popularized by the late Maharishi Mahesh Yogi.
-“The Maharishi,” as he was known by his followers, found his popularity increase exponentially following his association with The Beatles and the time the group spent in India under Maharishi’s tutelage.
-However, the Beatles were not the last pop-culture icons to share their experiences with TM techniques.
+The Maharishi’s and TM’s popularity ultimately increased exponentially following his association with The Beatles during their time spent in India under Maharishi’s personal tutelage.

 The David Lynch Foundation

 The professional efforts of such celebrities volunteering their talents such as Louis C.K. guarantee a healthy future for the goals and aims of The David Lynch Foundation.

 Sign-Up For The Latest From TGNR

-Culture2 months ago
+Culture4 months ago

 Haircuts on US Dollar Bills: Ranked

 History5 months ago

 How did Hitler Fool Stalin so Badly with the Invasion of the USSR? | WW2 Brain Bucket Reader Q&A

-Neuronomics4 months ago
+Inspiration4 months ago

 “Brain on Fire” By Susannah Cahalan Review | Neuronomics